 Our swarm season has officially begun here in the Midlands of South Carolina.
 Beekeepers, old and new, enjoy the thrill of the chase which kicks in the excitement factor associated with gathering a swarm.

 So what does it take to catch a swarm?
 I was doing a quick search this morning to determine the ideal swarm catchers equipment list and I was struck by a web page I stumbled upon which detailed the swarm catching of a young sixteen year old making a few bucks while providing a valuable community service during the spring swarm season.
 What impressed me the most was the young man’s minimalist approach to necessary gear.
-Basically he had a cardboard office supplies box reinforced with duct tape with a makeshift screen on the lid.
-His second piece of equipment s a plant mister/sprayer with some sugar water.
+Basically he had a cardboard office supplies box reinforced with duct tape with a makeshift screen for ventilation on the lid.
+His second piece of equipment is a plant mister/sprayer with some sugar water.
 Otherwise he wings it.

 Here are a couple links if you’re interested in gathering swarms.
 And also, if you think you’d be interested join one of the online swarm call lists to have your name out there for people in your community to call.
 Warning: It’s addicting!